vishaksagar/DVS/2025/0804-Monday/Try, try, try, till you succeed.md

 ###
 Translation:

-I will accumulate wealth and riches — but then what?
+I will accumulate wealth and riches - but then what?

-I will buy myself a grand, luxurious home — but then what?
+I will buy myself a grand, luxurious home - but then what?

-If I crave wine, I’ll become a carefree drunkard,
+If I crave wine, I'll become a carefree drunkard,

-I’ll wander from tavern to tavern — but then what?
+I'll wander from tavern to tavern - but then what?

-If I’m drawn toward beauty and romantic whispers,
+If I'm drawn toward beauty and romantic whispers,

-I’ll lose myself in flowing tresses at dawn — but then what?
+I'll lose myself in flowing tresses at dawn - but then what?

-I’ll grace poetic gatherings with eloquence and verse,
+I'll grace poetic gatherings with eloquence and verse,

-My name will echo in the world — but then what?
+My name will echo in the world - but then what?

-In a wave of joy, I’ll travel the entire world,
+In a wave of joy, I'll travel the entire world,

-But in the end, I’ll return to my old town — and then what?
+But in the end, I'll return to my old town - and then what?

 One day, death will knock at the door of life,

-The lamp of Qamar (the poet) will be extinguished — and then what?
+The lamp of Qamar (the poet) will be extinguished - and then what?

 I rose from dust, and to dust I shall return,

-After that, who knows what comes? — what then?
+After that, who knows what comes? - what then?

 ###
 -The Silent Librarian